 You may receive an annual physical examination.
-The annual physical examination includes a comprehensive review of systems and physical examination, including but not limited to the following: detailed family history, hands-on examination, general appearance, and EKG screening, heart, lung, head, and neck examinations.
+The All Keystone 65 Rx plans: annual physical examination includes a comprehensive review of systems and physical examination, including but not limited to the following: detailed family history, hands-on examination, general appearance, and EKG screening, heart, lung, head, and neck examinations.